About Mr. C.

 My next teaching job was also part-time.
 I taught one class, for one school year, of Algebra II to three advanced eighth graders at Timber Ridge Middle School in Plainfield, Illinois.
 The class was for the entire 2000/2001 school year during second period.
 The course content matched the local high school they would be attending next year in Plainfield so they could get credit for the class and would take more advanced math instead of Algebra II.
 We ended up covering the entire textbook which was more than they could normally do in high school.
 It is a big advantage having a class size of three!
 You can still visit the class web site I made for that class of three students at Heritage Grove Middle School: Mr. C.'s Algebra 2 Class at Timber Ridge MS -- 2000/2001.
 Some of the links are out of date, but it is in surprisingly good shape for a web site that has not been kept up-to-date for about thirteen years!
 Even back then I posted every assignment, every day.
 Why don't all teachers do this?
 One of the three students, I am proud to say, eventually attended M.I.T.

-My last part-time teaching job in Illinois was to teach high school online geometry for the Illinois Virtual High School (IVHS, now the IVS) for the 2001/2002 school year.
+My last part-time teaching job in Illinois was to teach high school online geometry for the Illinois Virtual High School (IVHS, then IVS, now IVSA, names and links seem to move around a lot) for the 2001/2002 school year.
 This was the first year of full operation for the IVHS.
 Any high school student at any public high school in Illinois could sign up to take any course offered by the IVHS for high school credit.
 I had students from all over the state take the course, For me it was an experiment.
 I enjoyed computers, was very familiar with the online technology of the day, and enjoyed teaching.
 But being an online high school teacher has a lot of issues.
 While I stuck out the year, I made up my mind not to teach an online course again.
 And I haven't to this day.
 While there were three or four other issues I had with the IVHS, one thing I learned that has not changed is that it takes a lot of self discipline, more than a face-to-face class, to take an online class.
 Just because a student really wants to take an online class, and just because it is really convenient, does not mean a poor student will suddenly become disciplined and self-motivated.
 It is up to the parents and teachers to prevent a student from taking a class they know the student is not disciplined enough to take.
 That barrier is not always good enough in my opinion.
 In spite of my experience with teaching online classes, there are some really good ones out there today, and many of them are free.
 The concept is sound - it is the execution that is sadly lacking in many online courses.
 I also think cheating is endemic in online courses, by adults and younger students.
 I do strongly encourage anyone interested in learning, to check out the category of Massive Open Online Courses (MOOCs).
 My personal favorites are Udacity, Coursera, and M.I.T. but there are many others.
 Explore MOOCs here: http://www.mooc-list.com/.
 There are also some super computer programming courses (free) at Codeacademy.

 Next up was my first full-time teaching job.
-I taught eighth grade math (general math and algebra) full-time for one year at Heritage Grove Middle School in Plainfield, Illinois.
+I taught eighth grade math (general math and algebra) full-time for the 2002/2003 school year at Heritage Grove Middle School in Plainfield, Illinois.
 This was a large, suburban middle school, there were 300 eighth graders alone.
 I liked the middle school age group; it is a time of intensive growth and development.
 It is so different, that in Illinois, unlike Alabama, I had to have a separate endorsement on my teacher's certification to teach middle school.
 I also liked team teaching.
 The 300 eighth graders were divided in half, and each half had their own team of "core" teachers.
 The teachers had two planning periods, one for themselves and one for the team where the team teachers all had the same students and could discuss issues with students as a group.
 It is a very effective system, and I greatly missed team teaching when I moved to high school teaching in Alabama.
 Team teaching is great for interdisciplinary teaching, for applying consistent discipline and rules from class to class, and getting rapid insight into students who were having problems.
 Not all middle schools do this, and I don't know of any high schools, but I think it is a very good idea.
 This teaching assignment provided valuable experience, but I did not enjoy teaching at a big school.
 At the end of this year, Mrs. C. and I decided to "retire" and move to Oneonta, Alabama.
 Oneonta was, by a complete coincidence, halfway between my sister's family in Hoover and Mrs. C.'s sister's family in Huntsville.
 Neither of us had family in Illinois.

 After settling in to our new home in Oneonta, we spent a good part of our first year just exploring.
 I had in mind that if an opening at a small school opened up, I might apply to teach there, but I wasn't looking too hard as I was enjoying my extended break.
 But then fate intervened, and Susan Moore High School posted two openings for math teachers for the 2004/2005 school year.
 This was somewhat unusual since they had and still have ten years later, only four math teachers to cover all math classes from seventh to twelfth grade.
 Yes, it is small, and it is also very rural.
-The change in culture from from north to south was large enough, but the change from a large, affluent suburban school district to a small, rural, economically disadvantaged school district was even greater.
+The change in culture from north to south was large enough, but the change from a large, affluent suburban school district to a small, rural, economically disadvantaged school district was even greater.
 To my northern friends, the first change you notice is that all the students say "Yes Sir" and "No Sir."
 How refreshing.
 They also still paddle students.
 Seriously, I am not kidding.
 I ended up teaching at Susan Moore for nine years and really retired at the end of the 2012/2013 school year.
 I posted assignments on my class web site every day for all nine years, so if you really want to see what I taught, visit Bulldogmath.com.
 There are also thousands of pictures posted that I took over the nine years -- so if a picture tells a thousand words, there are millions of words there about my life as a Susan Moore teacher.
 I really enjoyed the students there, and sometimes I think they enjoyed my math focus.
 I tried to lead by example, I never missed a day in nine years for any reason, I kept my room as spotless as one can with 130 teens coming through it every day, I always, always wore a dress shirt and tie, I prepared for every class, I never showed a movie.
 I offered free after school help from 3 to 4:30 P.M. every school day and free Saturday morning math help from 9 to 12 P.M.
 This was every Saturday that was not on a holiday weekend for 9 years.
 Mrs. C. (who has taught college math for Snead State and who was a structural engineer in our prior northern life) came in with me every Saturday and usually at least once a week after school to help tutor.
 I could have retired in 2010, but I enjoyed it enough to keep going until 2013.
 I learned a lot about myself, and I learned a lot about life in Blount County.
 How many teachers anywhere in the world hear things like "Guess what Mr. C., I killed a possum with a crescent wrench last night"?
 Thanks Ryan!
 When I retired at the end of the school year, it was not too much different than shutting down at the end of a normal school year for summer vacation.
 But when the kids when back to school in the fall I really felt disconnected.
 So that is when and why I started tutoring for a fee as an experiment.
 So far, I like it as I get to do the two things I like most about teaching: preparing for a class (a tutoring session) and then teaching the material I have prepared.